Glenn Danzig: Personal life

 Danzig lives in Los Angeles, California, where he (along with his then-bandmates in Danzig) moved in 1989 during the making of Danzig II: Lucifuge.
 When asked why he had moved there, Danzig said, "I'd been working in L.A. a lot and there wasn't much for me in New York anymore.
 It had become...taken over by yuppies and preps and rap music was gigantic.
 Out here there was tons of different stuff to do."

 In January 1992, Danzig became a student of Jerry Poteet, a martial artist in Jeet Kune Do.
 Danzig has since earned a teaching degree in the discipline.
 Danzig has also studied Muay Thai.

-Danzig, who is 5 ft 3 in height, also developed an interest in bodybuilding:
+Danzig also developed an interest in bodybuilding:

 "I've always been attracted to the Nietzschean idea of perfection, and so I began trying to perfect my body.
 I bought Arnold Schwarzenegger's Encyclopedia of Modern Bodybuilding and started studying.
 Lifting weights is just lifting weights, but bodybuilding is about sculpting the body.
 Nutrition is essential, and though I'd like to be eating candy and cake, it immediately settles on my hips.
 Unfortunately, when I'm on the road I only get to work out a few times weekly, but when I'm at home with my weights and machines I work out four or five times a week."